Abelow Family Foundation

 How does Abelow Family Foundation spend its money?

 Abelow Family Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Abelow Family Foundation tax-deductible?